Online Engineering Programs Home

 • Expected Time to Completion: Two years

-Both these programs are made up of 30 credits.
-The curriculum explores topics such as object-oriented design; advanced computational techniques; software tests; software architecture; software security; software risk management; and database design in software engineering.
+Both programs are 30 credits long.
+The curriculum explores topics such as object-oriented design, advanced computational techniques, software tests, software architecture, software security, software risk management, and database design in software engineering.

 The MSE in software engineering is for students with undergraduate degrees in engineering, while the master of science in software systems degree is designed for students with undergraduate degrees in subjects other than engineering, e.g., computer science.